Jane Jackson client success story, Jo Green

 What made you make this career change?

-I was sat in a market research focus group for a famous Australian wine brand and realised that I really didn’t care whether the bubbles on the bottle were green or blue.
+I was sat in a market research focus group for a famous Australian wine brand and realised I really didn’t care whether the bubbles on the bottle were green or blue.
 It was a light bulb moment that I needed to find a job that aligned with my values and allowed me to make a difference in the world.

 What assistance did you get along the way?

-I approached Jane Jackson to become my career coach in July 2009 after I arrived in Sydney.
-She was fantastic at helping me to understand, explore and research my values and future potential careers.
-The skills she taught me I have used in my subsequent job searches and am thankful for when thinking about my career (thank you Jane!).
+The skills she taught me I have used in my subsequent job searches and I am thankful for when thinking about my career (thank you Jane!)

 I’ve worked with some amazing and inspiring people and keep in touch with many on LinkedIn.
-It is great to contact them about advice when looking for a new role, or when something crops up at work which I think they might be able to offer some advice on.
+It is great to contact them for advice when looking for a new role, or when something crops up at work which I think they might be able to offer some advice on.

 What were the key challenges you experienced?

-Moving in to the non for profit sector can be tricky due to the change in focus, salary level, resources available such as budget for marketing, IT, HR etc, but is a rewarding area to work in.
-The people you work with tend to be passionate and friendly, but quite often there is more work than people which can mean taking on things that you might not quite have expected!
+Moving in to the non for profit sector can be tricky due to the change in salary level, resources available such as budget for marketing, IT, HR, etc. but is a rewarding area to work in.

-Depending on the type of non for profit it can also throw up some personal challenges in terms of dealing with the emotional side of the cause – at CanTeen I attended workshops where I heard about the issues faced by young people who have lost a parent to cancer, and at Caritas I visit programs which support the poorest people in the world.
-It can be challenging to remain professional whilst dealing with your own reaction to seeing the reason for your work first hand.
+At Canteen I attended workshops where I heard about the issues faced by young people who have lost a parent to cancer, and at Caritas I visit programs which support the poorest people in the world.

 What advice would you give to someone thinking of going into the Not for Profit sector?

-There are numerous specific non for profit websites and newsletters which are great for job announcements but it is also worth going to the website of many particular non for profits you are interested in as some only advertise through their own site.
-There are a few recruitment agencies that are fantastic and are worth contacting to discuss the types roles you would be suitable for, and any current opportunities.
+There are numerous specific non for profit websites and newsletters which are great for job announcements but it is also worth going to the website of many particular non for profits you are interested in as so me only advertise through their own site.

 Tell us about your best moments at Caritas

-In March 2013 I went to Sao Paulo in Brazil to visit on of Caritas’ programs to make a documentary film of one of the people the program has helped.
 The people we met live in a slum or favela and told us stories of the terrible living conditions cardboard houses, no water and electricity and sewage running down the street, before the program helped them to improve the conditions where they live.
 There is also a high level of violence and drugs gangs in the favelas and we heard about the impact of the youth program in engaging young people and keeping them off the streets.
-We met some inspiring people and could really see Caritas’ work in action.
-I’m looking forward to the filming trip (probably to Indonesia) in 2014.

 The other group of amazing people I communicate with is are the supporters of Caritas – it is always amazing to meet people at events or help out with donation phone calls to understand why people support us, and to thank them for doing so.